abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/nfs.md

 ```

 !!! info
-    It is important to set the reclaim policy as Retain to keep our PV alive after PVC deletion
+    It is important to set the reclaim policy to `Retain` to preserve the PV after PVC deletion.

-You can check if the storage class has been created by running this command
+You can verify that the storage class has been created by running the following command:

 ```
 kubectl get sc